pglen/shell/README.md

 A lot of useful stuff, but very specific to a particular system.
 Use caution.
 Many of the scripts do what the name suggests, but there is no telling what impact it my have on unexpected configurations.
 Again, caution.
+RTFS

 Table to be filled in: